Trismegiste/phpunit-assert-solid/README.md

 not magic.
 The goal is to avoid bad pratices to pollute an originally well-coded source not to be a SOLID-nazi.
 Think it like a "hack'n slash" for obvious bad practices.

-By the way, if you think you found another common bad practice easy to detect, please contribute !
+By the way, if you think you've found another common OOP bad practice easy to detect, please contribute !

 ### But you cannot prevent someone to remove one of your assertion ?